L30705/smartapi-python/README.md

 #login api call

-data = obj.generateSession("Your Client ID","Your Password")
+data = obj.generateSession("Your Client ID","Your Password","Your totp")
 refreshToken= data['data']['refreshToken']

 #fetch the feedtoken